 We plan our curriculum in three phases.
-We agree a long-term plan for each key stage.
+We agree a long-term plan (Curriculum Overview) for each key stage and learning area.
 This indicates what topics are to be taught in each term, and to which groups of children.
 We review our long-term plan on an annual basis.
-With our medium-term plans, we give clear guidance on the objectives and teaching strategies that we use when teaching each topic.
-Our short-term plans are those that our teachers write on a weekly or daily basis.
+With our medium-term plans (Unit Plans), we give clear guidance on the objectives and teaching strategies that we use when teaching each topic.
+Our short-term plans (Weekly Plans) are those that our teachers write on a weekly or daily basis.
 We use these to set out the learning objectives for each session, and to identify what resources and activities we are going to use in the lesson.
 In the Foundation Stage and at Key Stage 1 we adopt an inter-disciplinary topic approach to curriculum planning.
 We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the Montessori Curriculum, National Curriculum and early learning goals, and there is planned progression in all curriculum areas.
-At Key Stage 1, and we teach these subjects separately.
+At Key Stage 2 the curriculum at our school places a greater emphasis on the core and foundation subjects than it does at Key Stage 1, and we teach these subjects separately.
 This means that, for example, a child may concentrate in one term on a history topic, then switch to a greater emphasis on geography in the next term.